The Teachers Are Blowing Their Whistles!

 I will end up just another teacher who leaves this horrible system.

-Josie Elvechio of Greenslopes, Reader's comment 56, Premier Anna Bligh finds $1 billion for Queensland teachers, Darrell Giles, The Sunday Mail.
+Josie Elvechio of Greenslopes, Reader's comment 56, Premier Anna Bligh finds $1 billion for Queensland teachers, Darrell Giles, The Sunday Mail, 7 November 2009

 I love the way that both the government and the unions have put a positive spin on this result when aside from a couple of divide and conquer sweeteners for a few, for most teachers it is the same offer that the QTU rejected all year.